hgb2/PSAS-Capstone/docs/Design.md

 #### Embedded Rust Libraries
 During flight mode, the system reads sensor input and dispatches control signals via [I2C](https://github.com/rust-embedded/rust-i2cdev) and [GPIO](https://github.com/rust-embedded/rust-sysfs-gpio) Rust libraries.

-This is mostly a wrapper around the gpio/i2c libraries, calls we can use in our JSBSim library call as well.

 ```
 // gpio File, accessible with gpio::init()
 // Import libraries